bilalcodehub/bilalcodehub.github.io/_posts/2021_05_30_ChestXray_Classification_Using_FastAI.md

-# 2D Medical Imaging Analysis using fast.ai
+# Pneumonia Detection from Chest X-Rays using Fast AI

 Firstly, my sincere gratitude to **Jeremy Howard** for authoring fast.ai which is an incredible software for democratising deep learning to solve problems of your own interest.